Ukraine PM says rebel-led regions will never receive funds from Kiev

 Ukraine refers to the rebels as terrorists.

-Yatseniuk said the government would ordinarily have paid around 34 billion hryvnia ($2.5 billion) into the local budgets of Donetsk and Luhansk regions in 2014, but these funds would be disbursed only once Ukraine regained control of the territories.
+Yatseniuk said the government would ordinarily have paid around 34 billion hryvnia (1.6 billion pounds) into the local budgets of Donetsk and Luhansk regions in 2014, but these funds would be disbursed only once Ukraine regained control of the territories.

 "Today, paying out funds on these territories means the money does not reach the people, (but) is stolen by Russian gangsters and essentially supports Russian terrorism," Yatseniuk said.